 Have you ever wondered why we find the beauty of colour and shape in a bowl of varied fruit irresistible?

-Or similarly, why we’ve all at some time I’m sure, had to try ever colour of Smartie or M&M’s although they taste the same?
+Or similarly, why we’ve all at some time I’m sure, had to try every colour of Smartie or M&M’s although they taste pretty much the same?

-Or how once we’ve opened a box of chocolates the different shapes tempt us to try others?
+Or how once we’ve opened a box of chocolates the different shapes tempt us to try the others too?

-And we now understand that the beauty of colour, representing different phytochemicals play a major role in preventing heart disease, cancer and other illnesses:
+And we now understand that the beauty of colour, representing different antioxidants and phytochemicals play a major role in preventing heart disease, cancer and many other illnesses:

 - Red: Lycopenes and Anthocyanin: Tomatoes, Red Peppers, Grapes, Red Onion.